+This case study demonstrates the value of utilizing AI to maximize distributed solar energy resources.
 Distributed energy resource (DER) systems such as rooftop solar energy panels offer several advantages over traditional centralized power stations.
-Aside from the potential long term cost-savings for asset owners, because such systems are typically installed where the power is needed, they reduce the inefficient loss of energy from transmission and distribution, while also supplying surplus power to the grid.
+Aside from the potential long-term cost-savings for asset owners, because such systems are typically installed where the power is needed, they reduce the inefficient loss of energy from transmission and distribution, while also supplying surplus power to the grid.

-Through the use of analytics and Artificial Intelligence (AI), ThinkBridge built an operations and maintenance platform to allow utilities operators to gain greater visibility and control over their disparate solar resources.
+Through the use of analytics and AI, thinkbridge built an operations and maintenance platform to allow utilities operators to gain greater visibility and control over their disparate solar resources.

 Five components of the platform help ZTRIC better monitor the vast numbers of solar panel resources, anticipate environmental conditions, and accelerate the resolution of production interruptions and reduce losses.
 These include:

 A cloud-based monitoring platform was used to gather live data from the sites and feed an AI engine.

 Machine learning algorithms trained with internal and external data help identify likely causes of production drops and create maintenance tickets.
 The system continuously learns ‘normal’ patterns and identifies anomalies with those patterns, to trigger alerts with a suggested plan of action.
 The algorithm also creates preventive maintenance action plans based on patterns of previous alerts to anticipate and mitigate the risk of future production interruptions.

 An automated dispatching platform informed by the machine learning engine creates focused task lists and dispatches the appropriate technician.
 The dispatching platform then tracks the status of the tasks and feeds it back to the machine learning engine to verify if the issue was resolved.